-About the Fjallsarlon Lagoon
+About the Fjallsarlon glacier lagoon Iceland

 Fjallsárlón is a glacier lake, also called lagoon, from the glacier system of Vatnajökull.
 Located in South Iceland, it is not right along Road 1 thus people overlook it and rush to the famous Jökulsárlón.
 I think a stop there is really worth it as you are closer to the glacier, with interesting background mountains and surrounded by significantly less tourists.
 You can enjoy a quiet moment.
 It breathes peace and tranquillity.